adapta-project/adapta-gtk-theme/README.md

 Lots of elements are forked from Flat-Plat: https://github.com/nana-4/Flat-Plat Many thanks for nana-4, the developer of Flat-Plat!!

-Soon 3.19.x conversion might be finished...
+3.19.x conversion started in 3.19.x branch.

 Elements
 --------